AcennanMorgan/IPAWS-MEOWWARE/README.md

       -c, [--config=CONFIG]                  # Config to read from (yaml format).
 All other options will be merged with a config file present.
       -k, [--config-profile=CONFIG_PROFILE]  # Which profile to use in the config.

-    awsip list help
+    ipaws list help
     Commands:
-      awsip list applications     # List all applications in EB awsip list config_profiles  # List all the config profiles within the awsip config file awsip list help [COMMAND]   # Describe subcommands or one specific subcommand awsip list ips              # List all instance ips for said application awsip list projects         # List all projects for existing ec2 instances using tags, slow process
+      ipaws list applications     # List all applications in EB ipaws list config_profiles  # List all the config profiles within the ipaws config file ipaws list help [COMMAND]   # Describe subcommands or one specific subcommand ipaws list ips              # List all instance ips for said application ipaws list projects         # List all projects for existing ec2 instances using tags, slow process

     Options:
       -P, [--aws-profile=AWS_PROFILE]  # AWS profile